As the weather begins to turn chillier and our sunburn starts to fade, a lot of us finding out attention turning to heating.

 - Fan heater running cost: Around 28p per hour for a 2kw heater

-- Verdict: Not bad if used effectively, but very expensive if room is draughty
+- Verdict: Not bad if used effectively, but very expensive if the room is draughty

 Oil-filled heater running costs